cws1513/cws1513.github.io/content/en/hobby/hobby2.md

 ---
 title: "Soccer"
 image_path: "media/soccer.jpg"
+summary: 'It helps me with teamwork and health.'
 ---

-It helps me with teamwork and health.